Kevin S. Salisbury

 Adjunct Faculty – Physical Education/Aquatics/Psychology/Student Success

-Through his involvement with the NJCAA, he was elected as the NJCAA Region XXI Men’s Director in 2015 and was recently elected through 2019.
+Through his involvement with the NJCAA, he was elected as the NJCAA Region XXI Men’s Director in 2015 and was recently elected through 2021.
 From 2013-2015, he served as the NJCAA Region XXI Assistant Women’s Director/Treasurer.
 In 2016, he was chosen to serve on the NJCAA Eligibility Committee for a three-year term and in 2018 was selected as the Vice Chair.
-In 2015, The National Association of Two-Year College Athletic Administrators (NATYCAA) elected him as the District I Representative (CT, MA, ME, NH, NY, RI, VT) and will serve in that role through 2019.
+In 2015, The National Association of Two-Year College Athletic Administrators (NATYCAA) elected him as the District I Representative (CT, MA, ME, NH, NY, RI, VT) and will served in that role through 2019.
 NATYCAA elected him as the 2nd Vice President in June of 2020 after serving as the organization's 3rd VP for one year.
 From 2002-2010 he was a member of the Rhode Island Association for Intercollegiate Athletics for Women.

 Kevin attended the University of Rhode Island and was a member of the Swimming and Diving Team which competed in the Atlantic Ten Conference.
 He was elected Captain his senior year.
 Kevin received a Bachelor’s Degree in Psychology and a Master’s Degree in Physical Education-Sport Psychology in 1988.
 While earning his master’s, Kevin accepted a graduate assistantship and his responsibility was the operation of the URI intramural program.
 He was awarded the Annual URI Alumni Award in 1993 for his fundraising efforts for the program.